scloud19/SECipedia/Linux/Linux Basics/basics.md

 General Notes:
 Remember that not all items listed in these notes are consistent across all linux distros.

 Helpful commands
     File System
         lsblk - show hard drive structure and mountpoints

+Composed of levels (in order)
+    Hardware
+        CPU, RAM, Disks, Network Ports

+        Main memory (RAM) is perhaps the most important area of the hardware.
+            In raw form, just a big storage area for bunch of 0s and 1s. bit
+                    0/1
+            This memory is where the running kernel and processes reside.

+            All input and output from peripheral devices flows through main memory.

+            The CPU
+                Is just an operator on memory.

+                It reads its instructions and data from the memory and write data back out to memory State
+            Often heard when discussing memory, processes, the kernel, etc.

+            A state is a particular arrangement of bits.
+    Kernel
+        See kernel.md

+    User space
+        Refers to the parts of main memory that the user processes can access.
+            If a process makes a mistake and crashes, the consequences are limited and can be cleaned up by the kernel.
+                Obviously, certain user processes (given the right permissions), can do serious harm user mode
+            restricts access to a usually small subset of memory and safe CPU operations

+        Is made of
+            Processes aka user processes
+                the running programs that the kernel manages
+        Exs:
+            GUIs, Servers, Shell

 Linux File System
     Proper to refer to "folders" as directories